mjlomeli/Nitrado-SDK/README.md

 # Examples

-### Connect to Client
+### Connect the Client
-To begin using the API the Client must first be connected to your Nitrado account.
+To begin using the API you must have the API key saved as an environment variable.
-To do this, you must generate a Nitrado API key and store it as an environment variable
+The identifer must be labeled as `NITRADO_API_KEY`.

 ```text
 NITRADO_API_KEY=123456789abcdefghijklmnop